 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 Without a chequing or savings account, your loan options become rather limited.
 Alternative services could be a way for you to bridge your financial gap, without needing to head to your local bank to open an account.
 Read our guide to learn how you can get a loan without having to own a bank account.

 Yes.
 However, taking out a loan without having a bank account will likely cost you more money in interest than the average personal loan with a bank account.
-That’s because many of your options fall into the category of short term loans.
+That’s because many of your options fall into the category of loans with short terms.
 These loans are called by a variety of different names including payday, auto title, pawn, debit card and signature loans.
-These short term loans are expensive because of fees and excessively high annual percentage rates of interest (APRs).
+These loans are expensive because of fees and excessively high annual percentage rates of interest (APRs).

 Having a bank account, however, opens the doors to more lenders who could potentially help you qualify for competitive rates, especially if you have a good to excellent credit score.

 When lenders review your application, they like to see how much money you have in your bank account to get an idea of how you handle your personal finances.
 A bank statement can easily provide this information.
 What’s more, the lenders can clarify that you have an income, which will tell them that you are capable of paying back the amount you wish to borrow.

 Bank accounts also make it easier for lenders to transfer your requested funds quickly.
 These days, most lenders in Canada use electronic fund transfers (EFTs) to give you your loan and collect repayments.
 An EFT works only between bank accounts.

 Furthermore, a bank account can show lenders that you’re financially healthy and not a borrowing risk.
 The less of a risk you are, the better the chance you have for approval and competitive interest rates.

 Without a bank account, you’re generally limited to short-term options.
 Auto title and pawn loans typically require collateral, while other options don’t.